 • A motorcyclist wearing a reflective vest with their light on, illustrating the importance of being visible.
 The image emphasizes safety equipment to reduce accident risks.
 A motorcyclist wearing a reflective vest with their light on, illustrating the importance of being visible.
 The image emphasizes safety equipment to reduce accident risks.

-And what about you — what are your tips for riding safely in the city?
+What about you — what are your tips for riding safely in the city?

 Share your experience in the comments!